-The main research of the Department of Marketing & Media Research involves marketing and management questions with a particular focus on media products and services.
+The main research of the Chair for Marketing & Media involves marketing and management questions with a particular focus on media products and services.

 The entertainment industries, enlightening billions of people with movies, games, music, and books, are often characterized by their “Nobody Knows Anything” mantra.
 This mantra, coined more than 30 years ago by screenwriter legend William Goldman, argues that survival and success is a function of managerial intuition and instinct and refuses the existence of economic rules and laws for entertainment products.
 The Goldman adage strongly collides with today’s production and marketing budgets for entertainment products which are often exceeding $100 million and can reach up to $500 million – for a single new movie or video game.

 Against this background, entertainment science builds on the assumption that in the era of almost unlimited data and computer power, intuition remains important for success in the entertainment industries, but that the combination of smart analytics and powerful theories can provide equally valuable insights to those who have room for them in their decisions making.
 It combines insights that have been generated when scholars apply rigorous analytical methods to big data sets on the performance of movies, games, books, or music with powerful theories.
 Hence, entertainment science offers a systematic investigation of the knowledge that has been accumulated by scholars in various fields such as marketing and economics regarding the factors that make entertainment products successful – or let them flop.

 Prof. Dr. Thorsten Hennig-Thurau, Prof. Dr. Mark B. Houston

 More information on the eponymous book "Entertainment Science", written by Prof. Dr. Thorsten Hennig-Thurau and Prof. Dr. Mark B. Houston, can be found here.